 How to apply for a dog breeding licence, and information about conditions

-Please complete our application form, and send it to us with the appropriate fee (please see our animal welfare licensing fee document).
+Please complete our application form, and send it to us with the fee of £175.

 What happens next?

-We will visit you to check your premises is suitable to breed puppies.
+We will visit you to check your premises is suitable to breed dogs.